Getting It in the Street

 Rocker Mick Ronson played lead guitar on the title track which was released as a single.
 It reached number 105 in the Billboard "Bubbling Under" chart and climbed to number seven in the weekly Top 20 compiled by readers of the German teen magazine Bravo.
 The album was not an official release by the record company and is very hard to find.
+RCA pressed copies for the U.S. market in 1976 but the album was never released.
+In 1979, the U.S. copies began appearing in "cut-out" bins as a remaindered or deleted item.
 Some tracks from this album are compiled on the 1996 collection, When I'm a Rock 'n' Roll Star.

 The track "Cruise To Harlem" was co-written by former (founding) Beach Boys member, Brian Wilson, and America member, Gerry Beckley.